Study Abroad 2020

 With careful planning, it is possible for students of any major to participate in a study abroad program.
 Gain a greater understanding of your academic field and the world around you.

-The Study Abroad Office provides students with information and counseling on programs that fit their needs, application processes and scholarship opportunities.
+The Study Abroad Office provides students with information and counseling on programs that fit their needs, application processes and funding opportunities.
 The staff also offers pre- and post-departure orientations for living abroad.

 Hood College encourages students pursuing long-term studying abroad to do so during the spring semester of their junior year.
 All students intending to study abroad should complete the application materials at least one semester in advance of the proposed study.
 Students can participate in short-term study abroad after their freshman year and throughout academic experience.